-ABC Reportedly Orders Pilot For Lee Daniels-Produced Reboot Of ‘The Wonder Years’
+ABC Reportedly Orders Pilot For Lee Daniels-Produced Reboot Of 'The Wonder Years'

-One of the seminal television titles of the late 1980s and early ’90s may be returning to the small screen with a reimagined reboot of the original property.
-As relayed by The Hollywood Reporter, the Disney-owned network TV giant ABC has officially ordered a pilot for a Lee Daniels-produced take on The Wonder Years.
+One of the seminal television titles of the late 1980s and early '90s may be returning to the small screen with a reboot of the original property.
+As relayed by The Hollywood Reporter, ABC has officially ordered a pilot for a Lee Daniels-produced take on The Wonder Years.

-Airing for six seasons from 1988 to 1993, the original Wonder Years was created by Neal Marlens and Carol Black and told the story of the Arnold family — a White, middle-class clan living in the suburbs — as it navigated the turbulent times of the late 1960s and early ’70s.
-The show starred Fred Savage as Kevin Arnold, the family’s teenage son, as well as Danica McKellar and Josh Saviano as his friends, Winnie Cooper and Paul Pfeiffer.
+Airing for six seasons, from 1988 to 1993, the original Wonder Years was created by Neal Marlens and Carol Black and told the story of the Arnold family -- a White, middle-class clan living in the suburbs -- as it navigated the turbulent times of the late 1960s and early '70s.
+The show starred Fred Savage as Kevin Arnold, the family's teenage son, as well as Danica McKellar and Josh Saviano as his friends, Winnie Cooper and Paul Pfeiffer.

 The program won or was nominated for a slew of Emmy Awards, Golden Globes and other accolades.